Vaibhav-37-p/netflix_sql_project/README.md

 * Explored the most frequently occurring content ratings and genres.
 * Analysed content release patterns across different years.
 * Identified actors and directors with significant representation in the dataset.
-* Examined content duration and TV show season patterns.
+* Examined movie duration and TV show season patterns.
 * Used text-based analysis to categorise content based on keywords in descriptions.

 ---